 Make Mother’s Day fun for everyone and play these hilarious Mother’s Day games and activities together.
 These printables and activities are the best way to show mom how much you appreciate all she does.

-Once breakfast in bed is served, and gifts are given, kids lose the excitement of the day.
+Once breakfast in bed is served, and gifts are given, kids are over the excitement of the day.
 And when that happens, it’s pretty much back to normal.

 Don’t get me wrong.
 I love a good Mother’s Day brunch.
 And if my kids help make it, the toast can be burnt to a crisp, and it will still taste wonderful.

-It’s once they’ve lost their morning excitement that’s tough.
-After that thrill of making breakfast is gone, the kids start bickering, the dishes are still in the sink , and I’m left wishing the magic had lasted just a little bit longer.
+But after that thrill of making breakfast is gone, the kids start bickering, the dishes are still in the sink , and we’re left wishing the magic had lasted just a little bit longer.

 So, I’m making a request: Let’s make Mother’s Day fun.
 All day long!

-But how do we keep kids (especially little kids like my 3-year-old) engaged and excited for most of the day?
+But how do we keep kids (especially toddlers, preschoolers, and little kids) engaged and excited for most of the day?
 Games.
 Lots of games.

 Hey, you’ve got to be able to laugh at yourself, right?

-To help get you started, I’ve got an easy printable of idea cards for the kids.
-There are 8 ideas already printed on the cards, and a set of blank cards for the kids (or Dad) to fill in, too.
+To help get you started, I’m giving my subscribers a fun Mother’s Day charades printable just for you.
+It includes 8 pre-filled ideas already printed on the cards, as well as a set of blank cards for the kids (or Dad) to fill in, too.

 How many times a day do we hear the word “mom” (or any of it’s variations).
 Challenge your kids to avoid saying “mom” for a specific timeframe.
 The kid who can go longest without saying “mom” wins!

 Scavenger hunts are awesome when you have kids with a wide variety of age ranges.
-In this version, the kids will help hide items and Mom will do the hunting.
+In this version, the kids help hide items and Mom does the hunting.

 One fun idea is to have Mom hunt for items that all create a special message.
 For example: